HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The examination panel displays an overview of cluster reports that have been successfully examined recently.

-- **Score**: The left score ball is the total examination score.
+- **Score:** The left score ball is the total examination score.
 Scores are obtained from the examination results of cluster examination items.
 The total score is 100.
 If the corresponding examination item in examination does not meet the evaluation criteria, the score of this item will be deducted.
 If the examination item meets the evaluation criteria, no score will be deducted or added.
 When the total score is deducted or the score deducted is greater than 100, the examination score is 0.
-- **Examination item**: The examination item is the number of items needing examination in the compute node cluster examination.
+- **Examination item:** The examination item is the number of items needing examination in the compute node cluster examination.
 Different modes of compute node clusters or different replication modes of MySQL data sources will affect the number of examination items.
 Unqualified items in the figure above are items not meeting the evaluation criteria.
 Warning items are items that do not involve deduction but need attention in physical examination, and qualified items are items meeting the evaluation criteria.
-- **Radar chart**: Radar chart displays the deduction in five dimensions in examination.
+- **Radar chart:** Radar chart displays the deduction in five dimensions in examination.
 The less points deducted in the dimension, the closer the highlighted part is to the edge of radar chart, which indicates a good examination result in the dimension.
 Move the mouse cursor cursor into the radar chart to view the detailed deductions in each dimension and the percentage of total examination item score in the dimension.

 **Start environment examination:**